black and white bed linen

 Are undercounter ice makers worth it for a home bar?

-Yes — if you entertain regularly or want a steady supply of ice without managing countertop production.
-Undercounter ice makers are built for sustained output and insulated storage, making them a better fit for dedicated home bars than smaller countertop units.
+Yes — especially if you entertain regularly or maintain a dedicated bar setup where consistent ice availability matters.
+Undercounter machines are designed for sustained production and insulated storage, making them far better suited for hosting than smaller countertop units that rely on rotating production cycles.

-They make the most sense when ice demand is consistent enough that convenience turns into workflow.
-If you only make occasional drinks, a countertop machine is usually enough.
+They make the most sense when ice demand becomes consistent enough that convenience turns into workflow efficiency.
+For casual or low-volume setups, countertop systems are often the more practical solution.

 How much ice do undercounter ice makers make per day?